 Bring the Boxes In

-Ideally, you should have labeled your kitchen moving boxes thoroughly before the movers arrived.
+Ideally, it would help if you had labeled your kitchen moving boxes thoroughly before the movers arrived.
 This makes unpacking simple and lets you organize the space more quickly.
 Bring the boxes into the kitchen and start unpacking each one into the designated areas you’ve picked in the kitchen.
 Start with just the essentials.
 This will help you decide if the layout is truly functional or if you need to shift things around a bit.
 And trust us…moving things around when the kitchen is half-unpacked is far easier than waiting until you’re all moved in!

-As a general rule, put little-used items away in the cabinets you won’t need access to frequently.
+As a general rule, but little-used items away in the cabinets, you won’t need access frequently.
 Otherwise, these items will take up valuable real estate in your kitchen and could decrease your productivity while you’re cooking.
 Remember, storing kitchen equipment in the garage is always an option, especially if you have a collection of holiday baking pans you only use once a year!